 OLD PIPELINES ARE VULNERABLE TO LEAKAGES

-A majority of our nation’s water lines were installed in the 90s, and most of them are in a serious need of replacement or repair.
+A majority of our nation’s water lines were installed in the 90s, and most of them are in serious need of replacement or repair.
 According to a report from the National Association of Water Companies, nearly half of plumbing systems in the U.S. are in poor shape.
-Knowing the age of your pipes will help you to assess your need for water line repair in San Antonio, TX.
+Knowing the age of your plumbing pipes will help you to assess your need for water line repair in San Antonio, TX.

 DO YOU HAVE CLAY SOIL?

 Poor soil conditions also damage water pipelines.
 High chloride content or low soil resistivity can cause corrosion of pipes, which leads to leakages and contamination.
 Clay soils are among the most corrosive soils according to a leading corrosion protection company, NACE International.
 Corrosive soil can start affecting pipes almost immediately, thus the lifespan of pipelines decreases significantly.
 This means that after some point, the corrosive soil would have done enough damage to cause water line leakages, and you will need to go for a water line repair in San Antonio, TX.

 Sometimes, it is the small things that homeowners overlook, that later arise as major problems.
 Something as common as cooking food in the kitchen can become problematic: an accumulation of grease and food disposals over time can block sewerage and drain lines.
 A stammering faucet is an indication that a water line may be leaking.
 Or, slow drainage can signal that the sewerage line has been clogged.
 All these signs point towards a sudden and possibly costly water line repair in San Antonio, TX.
 Detecting these signs before they become worse can save you from potential problems and expenses.